Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-config.md

-In this section, we delve into the specifics of configuring Data nodes in Taipy.
+In this section, we delve into the specifics of configuring *data nodes* in Taipy.

-# New data node config
+# Create a data node config
 A `DataNode^` is created by first defining a configuration using a `DataNodeConfig^` object.
-This configuration can be used to instantiate one (or multiple) *Data node(s)* with the desired properties, such as its type, storage mechanism, or any additional parameters required for reading and writing the related data.
+This configuration is used to instantiate one (or multiple) *data node(s)* with the desired properties, such as its type, storage mechanism, or any additional parameters required for reading and writing related data.

-To create a `DataNode^`, you first need to define a data node configuration using a `DataNodeConfig^` object.
-This configuration can be used to instantiate one (or multiple) *Data node(s)* with the desired properties.

-To create a `DataNodeConfig^` use the function `Config.configure_data_node()^`.
+To create a `DataNodeConfig^` use the function `Config.configure_data_node()^`:

 ```python linenums="1"
 {%